reserved_ips

 * To create a new reserved IP assigned to a Droplet, send a POST

-request to /v2/reserved_ips
+request to /v2/reserved_ips with the droplet_id attribute.

 * To create a new reserved IP reserved to a region, send a POST request to

-with the region
+/v2/reserved_ips with the region attribute.

 Note: In addition to the standard rate limiting, only 12 reserved IPs may be created per 60 seconds.